 We’ve put in the miles wearing the best new running tops to see which will keep you the warmest without leaving you feeling like you’re running in a duvet.

-Best winter running tops, in order
+Best winter running tops to buy in 2022

 The Brooks Notch Thermal Hoodie is the perfect solution for those intermediate days when a running jacket would be too much but t-shirts would not be enough.
 It's warm, soft to touch and the notched interior wicks away sweat as well as channelling away heat.